Make Your Own Shoe Clips

 - While the fabric is pin, hot glue the back (least pretty side!) to a circle of felt.

 - Use a little bit of glue to secure/hide the raw end of the fabric.

 - Use a a square of felt and more hot glue to secure the bobby pin.
 Be sure you hide the bobby pin completely behind the flower.

 - Turn it over and secure the gem/earring/button of choice to the front with more hot glue.

 - Repeat for shoe clip #2.

 And voila!
-It was one of the simplest DIY projects I’ve ever done.
+It's one of the simplest DIY projects I’ve ever done.
 If you don’t have a sewing machine, use a wide hand-stitch.
 Don’t they look beautiful?
-Amanda ended up taking them off of her shoes and putting them in her hair by the end of the night… that might have also been after a 4 hour open bar 🙂 In her hair or on her shoes, they looked lovely!
+Amanda ended up taking them off of her shoes and putting them in her hair by the end of the night… that might have also been after a 4-hour open bar!
+In her hair or on her shoes, they looked lovely!